RocketChat/docs-old/6. Developer Guides/REST API/Im/list.everyone.md

 ---

 # IM List Everyone
-Lists all of the direct messages in the server, requires the permission `view-room-administration` permission and this method supports the [Offset and Count Query Parameters](../Offset%20and%20Count%20Info.md).
+Lists all of the direct messages in the server, requires the permission `view-room-administration` permission.
+It supports the [Offset, Count, and Sort Query Parameters](../Offset%20and%20Count%20and%20Sort%20Info.md) along with [Query and Fields Query Parameters](../Query%20and%20Fields%20Info.md).

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |